 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.

-The Infinity Management view displays a list of all your 3rd Party Applications that are configured for deployment inside your organization, while the Software Asset Management view displays a list of all the software licenses that are detected on the endpoints in your organization.
+The Infinity Management view displays a list of all your 3rd-party applications that are configured for deployment inside your organization, while the Software Asset Management view displays a list of all the software licenses that are detected on the endpoints in your organization.

 Windows OS